nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `--no-trim` - Skips trimming of barcodes, adapters, and primers
+- `--no-trim` - skips trimming of barcodes, adapters, and primers
 - `--device` - specifies CPU or GPU device; specifying 'auto' chooses either 'cpu' or 'gpu' depending on detected presence of a GPU device
 - `--recursive` - enables recursive scanning through input directory to load FAST5 and/or POD5 files
-- `--kit-name` - enables barcoding with the provided kit name; see [dorado documentation](https://software-docs.nanoporetech.com/dorado/1.1.1/barcoding/barcoding/) for a full list of accepted kit names
+- `--kit-name` - The nanopore barcoding kit used during sequencing preparation.
+Enables barcoding with the provided kit name; see [dorado documentation](https://software-docs.nanoporetech.com/dorado/1.1.1/barcoding/barcoding/) for a full list of accepted kit names
 - `--min-qscore` - specifies the minimum Q-score, reads with a mean Q-score below this threshold are discarded (default to `7` for this pipeline)
-- `model` - positional argument specifying the basecalling model to use or a path to the model directory
+- `model` - positional argument specifying the basecalling model to use or a path to the model directory. `hac` chooses the high accuracy model.
 - `input_directory` - positional argument specifying the location of the raw data in POD5 or FAST5 format

 **Input Data:**